List of concentration and internment camps: Scotland

 During the Second World War the British government allowed the Polish Government in Exile to establish and run its own internment camps in Scotland.
 Locations as identified by the historian Simon Webb include Rothesay on the Isle of Bute, and Tighnabruaich on the Scottish mainland.
 Rothesay was used to house the political enemies of the leader of the Polish Government in Exile, Władysław Sikorski, as well as Poles considered by Sikorski's Government in Exile of being morally dubious.
 Tighnabruaich held criminals under the jurisdiction of the Polish Government in Exile.
 Webb claims the Poles were later allowed to open further camps at Kingledoors, Auchterarder and Inverkeithing near Edinburgh.
-Although deaths, and claims of torture and privations were made by numerous British Members of Parliament against the internment camps, the camps treated as sovereign Polish territory and local Scottish police forces were unable to investigate what happened in them.
+Although deaths, and claims of torture and privations were made by numerous British Members of Parliament against the internment camps, the camps were treated as sovereign Polish territory and local Scottish police forces were unable to investigate what happened in them.
 Webb also suggests that being Jewish or a suspected Communist was often enough to lead to Polish citizens under the jurisdiction of the Polish Government in Exile being sent to one of the internment camps.